TilBlechschmidt/ucd-COMP41720/README.md

 ## Service degradation

-When a quotation service is registered but does not reply or is "gone", the broker service will print an error and fall back to just returning the quotations that are available.
+When a quoting service is registered but does not reply or is "gone", the broker service will print an error and fall back to just returning the quotes that are available.